ericsonga/TeacherCSP/_sources/CSPNameNames/nameSets.rst

    :feedback_c: You can use right because of the import, but you can also use others.
    :feedback_d: Yes, you can use all of the turtle stuff from the import, plus the procedure square that was defined.

-   Imagine that you add one more line to the above program.
+   Imagine that you add one more line to the program above.
 Which procedure can you use safely, because it will have been defined?